fr1kin/ForgeHax/README.md

 _How do I use the SpamBot mod?_

-`.spambot spam add test` Will add a new entry called "test"
+`.chatbot spam add test` Will add a new entry called "test"

-`.spambot spam add test "Test text"` Will append "Test text" to the test entry message list.
+`.chatbot spam add test "Test text"` Will append "Test text" to the test entry message list.

-`.spambot spam add test --type SEQUENTIAL` Will set the spam type to sequential.
+`.chatbot spam add test --type SEQUENTIAL` Will set the spam type to sequential.
 (Use `.spambot add -?` to see acceptable arguments)

-`.spambot spam add test --keyword !test` Will set the trigger keyword to "!test"
+`.chatbot spam add test --keyword !test` Will set the trigger keyword to "!test"

-`.spambot spam add test --trigger REPLY` Will set the trigger mode to "REPLY" (Use `.spambot add -?` to see acceptable arguments)
+`.chatbot spam add test --trigger REPLY` Will set the trigger mode to "REPLY" (Use `.spambot add -?` to see acceptable arguments)

-`.spambot spam add test --enabled true` Will enable the spam entry
+`.chatbot spam add test --enabled true` Will enable the spam entry

-`.spambot spam import test import_test.txt` Will import messages from the file "import_test.txt" inside .minecraft/forgehax
+`.chatbot spam import test import_test.txt` Will import messages from the file "import_test.txt" inside .minecraft/forgehax

-`.spambot spam export test export_test.txt` Will export messages from the entry into a text file under /forgehax.
+`.chatbot spam export test export_test.txt` Will export messages from the entry into a text file under /forgehax.

-`.spambot spam remove test` Will remove the test entry and all its contents
+`.chatbot spam remove test` Will remove the test entry and all its contents